SamBishop06/P.W.A-Text-editor/README.md

   * [Node.js](https://nodejs.org/en).
 Use command "node -v" in the terminal to see if it is already installed on your computer

 ## Usage
-To use the application from the command line (after installing dependencies):
+*runs locally but was having deployment issues also couldnt figure the install button issues out * To use the application from the command line (after installing dependencies):
-- Use command `npm install` to install dependencies
+ `npm install` to install dependencies
-- Use command `npm run build`
+`npm run build`
-- Use command `npm start`
+ `npm start`

 ## SOURCES
 Utsa mini project 19
 Tutor: Andres
-Nate Sisler,Jeffery Gilbert
+Nate Sisler

 ## Questins
 Samuelbishop06@yamil.com